Davide-bll/qa_challenge/README.md

     partial_res_lr = partial_classification_model(lr_mdl, X, y)
 ```

-Then, the global models are updatetd, the partial results are assigned to two local variables, and the
+Then, the global models are updated, the partial results are assigned to two local variables, and the
-cumulative scores are updated thank to the *update_score* function.
+cumulative scores are updated thank to the *update_score* function, which basically update the mean of a series,
+given a new observation of the series.

 ```
     # update list of models obj